Micord/ng-chat/README.md

 * [historyPageSize]{number}: Set the page size for each request if you are using the paged history chat adapter (Beta).
 Default is 10.
 * [emojisEnabled]{boolean}: Enables emoji parsing on the messages.
 Default is true.
 * [linkfyEnabled]{boolean}: Transforms links within the messages to valid HTML links.
 Default is true.
 * [audioEnabled]{boolean}: Enables audio notifications on received messages.
-Default is true.
+Default is false.
 * [audioSource]{string}: WAV source of the audio notification.
 Default is a RAW github WAV content from ng-chat repository.
 * [persistWindowsState]{boolean}: Saves the state of current open windows on the local storage.
 Default is true.
 * [browserNotificationsEnabled]{boolean}: Enables browser notifications on received messages.
 Default is true.